 - “I’ll talk to you later, I can’t concentrate with all of your constant messaging.”

 One of the most telltale signs that you’re texting with a narcissist is the selfishness!

 Once the love bombing phase is over and done with, they’ll have you locked into the relationship or friendship by now, which means they can stop pretending.

-Narcissist’s messages will be mostly if not always one-sided conversations.
-It’s all about them, the conversation is there to feed them supply or serve them in some way and they genuinely don’t give a crap about you or your life.
+Narcissist’s messages will be mostly, if not always, one-sided conversations.
+It’s all about them, the conversation is there to feed them supply or serve them in some way and they genuinely don’t give a damn about you or your life.